venkatachalamlab/OpenAutoScope-v2/documentation/calibration.md

 ### Stepper Motor Drivers

 To ensure the proper functioning of the stepper motor drivers and prevent overheating, it is necessary to set the maximum output current using the potentiometers located on them.
 For this follow these steps:
+It is important to note that running these on high current can burn the part after a few seconds.
+This has to be done for all 3 motors as fast as possible.

 1- Run the system to engage the stepper motors (open a command prompt and enter `activate oas && oas`)
 2- Use a voltmeter to measure the voltage between the specified pins on the stepper motor drivers.